ichbindev/QuestionsForMe/README.md

 What is your release process like?
 How mature is your DevOps pipeline?

-What is your SDLC process (Are you agile?
+What is your SDLC process?
+(Are you agile?
 Sprint length?
 Waterfall/Kanban?)

 What is your software testing model?
 Is there a dedicated SDET or QA?
 Do you practice TDD?

 What is your tech stack/the tech stack I'll be working on?
 (It doesn't always match the job description!)

+What monitoring and alerting tools do you use?

-How do you handle scaling?
+How do you view/search your logs?

 What is the biggest tech issue you’re facing right now?